Alicella: Gigantism

 Size comparison between a cluster of Americorchestia (left) and an Alicella gigantea (right).
 The former is a more typical size for amphipods.

-A. gigantea is the largest known amphipod and can reach between 240–340 mm in length.
+A. gigantea is the largest known amphipod with large individuals ranging between 240–340 mm in length.
 As such, it is sometimes referred to as the "supergiant amphipod".
-For comparison, other deep sea amphipods such as Eurythenes gryllus and Tectovalopsis wegeneri have been recorded at 126 mm and 33.9 mm in length respectively.
+For comparison, other deep sea amphipods such as Eurythenes gryllus and Tectovalopsis wegeneri reach 126 mm and 33.9 mm in length respectively.
 There have been several suggested reasons and mechanisms for this abyssal gigantism.

 Deep-sea habitats have reduced temperatures and very high levels of hydrostatic pressure.
-To counteract these pressures, A. gigantea are hypothesised to have increased cell sizes and lifespans, which in turn lead to abnormally large body growth.
+To counteract these pressures, A. gigantea are hypothesised to have increased cell sizes and lifespans, which in turn lead to abnormally large body growth (gigantism).
 One study in 2021 found that genes related to "growth regulation" were over-represented in A. gigantea when compared to smaller amphipods.
 This indicates that size control or growth regulation mechanisms may be responsible for the large size of the species.

 One study reported that A. gigantea had a high level of selenium in its leg muscles.
-This trace element is linked with growth and metabolic activity and therefore might partly explain why this species grows so large.
-Another potential reason for the large size of A. gigantea was suggested by a 2013 study: It could have undergone a whole genome duplication, which could potentially increase the size of the species and explain its large genome size.
+This trace element is linked with growth and metabolic activity, and may partially explain why this species grows so large.

+Another potential reason for the large size of A. gigantea was suggested by a 2013 study: it appears to have undergone a whole genome duplication, which could potentially increase the size of the species and explain its large genome size.

 Genome

-In 2017, the size of the whole genome was estimated to be about 34.79 gigabase pairs in length, which is considerably larger than genome size estimates for other species of deep amphipods in the same study.
+In 2017, the size of the whole genome was estimated to be about 34.02 gigabase pairs (34.79 pg) in length, which is considerably larger than genome size estimates for other species of deep amphipods in the same study.
 Due to the large size of its genome compared to other deep-sea amphipods, it has been shown that A. gigantea exhibits a faster rate of genome size change.
 It was hypothesised that this could be due to a whole-genome duplication.

 In 2019, the complete mitochondrial genome of A. gigantea was sequenced with a total length of 16,851 base pairs.
 The study found that the genome had 13 protein-coding genes, 2 ribosomal genes, 22 transfer RNA genes and 2 noncoding gene regions.